Naganawashiro Station: Lines

 Naganawashiro Station is served by the Hachinohe Line, and is 3.4 kilometers from the terminus of the line at Hachinohe Station.

 Station layout

 The station has a single ground-level side platform serving one bi-directional track.
-There is a small rain shelter built on top of the platform, but there is no station building.
+There is a small rain shelter built on the platform, but there is no station building.
 The station is unattended.

 History

 Naganawashiro Station opened on June 1, 1934, as a station on the Japanese Government Railways (JGR).
 With the privatization of Japanese National Railways (JNR, the successor to JGR) on April 1, 1987, it came under the operational control of JR East.
-Automatic ticket machines were installed in February 2006.